nikitavoloboev/data/macOS/apps/fantastical.md

 I always view my events from `Week` view.
 And show 5 days only with all 24h shown for all days.
 This lets me have a perspective over what I have to do know.
 What deadlines I have to complete soon.
 And gives my the freedom to adjust my schedule in light of upcoming deadlines and events.

 ![](https://i.imgur.com/42zrofS.png)

+## Notes
+- To mass delete events, make empty search query (single space) on events I want to remove and delete them.
+Can also use stock Calendar app and search for `""` and cmd+shift+arrows events I want to delete.